Why do you get hungry after smoking weed? Why we get the munchies

 Its even worse if you are obese as dopamine is also released when consuming marijuana.
 This dopamine makes it almost impossible to resist from munching on a whole bunch of stuff that's unhealthy, like cookies, brownies or crisps.

-Munching on fruits, milk or trail mix is way better for your body in comparison to packaged food that lacks nutritive quality.
-Its also better for the environment as you save on your single plastic usage which helps reduce your carbon footprint while being totally and utterly blazed.
+Munching on fruits, milk or trail mix is also better for your body in comparison to packaged food that lacks nutritive quality.
+Its better for the environment as you save on your single plastic usage which helps reduce your carbon footprint while being totally and utterly blazed.

 Takeaways from learning about munchies